 If a person violates probation, an arrest usually occurs.
 Sometimes the person is at the probation office when the problem is discovered, but another common scenario is that a probationer will call in to report a new arrest or the probation officer has run a computer update and see that an unreported new violation has occurred.
 Other violations may have only been called to a court’s attention after repeated warnings to complete court-ordered conditions.

 If (after your lawyers in Atlanta have “cut a deal”) you are given the privilege of getting out of jail, going home and submitting to oversight by a probation department, such beneficial treatment takes place at the Judge’s discretion.
-The person “serving a sentence” on probation has agreed to perform certain rehabilitative steps, to not re-offend, and to not incur any new criminal charges, as the core conditions of being on a probated sentence.
+The person “serving a sentence” on probation has agreed to perform specific rehabilitative steps, to not re-offend, and to not incur any new criminal charges, as the core conditions of being on a probated sentence.

 Being on probation (for the person serving a sentence for a felony or misdemeanor) is a matter of “judicial grace,” and is subject to being taken away by the sentencing judge, for any probation violation.
-Various types of defaults or new crimes can lead to issuance of a probation warrant, and not only for new criminal law violations.
+Various types of defaults or new crimes can lead to the issuance of a probation warrant, and not only for new criminal law violations.

 How to Get a Warrant Lifted, At or Before a “Show Cause” Hearing